Useful Information When Employing a Nanny

-For everyday expenses, e.g. entrance to toddler groups and soft play centres, it is advisable to have a kitty for the nanny to help herself.
-She should keep a daily diary, where she will explain all costs (e.g. Thursday morning, toddlers, £1) and she should also keep note of any mileage.
-If she uses her own car for work, you will need to pay a mileage allowance for all journeys she undertakes for work – school runs, trips – but not her commute to and from work.
+For everyday expenses, e.g. entrance to toddler groups and soft play centres, it is advisable to have a kitty for the nanny to help themselves.
+They should keep a daily diary, where they will explain all costs (e.g. Thursday morning, toddlers, £1) and the nanny should also keep note of any mileage.
+If the nanny uses their own car for work, you will need to pay a mileage allowance for all journeys they undertake for work – school runs, trips – but not their commute to and from work.
 The AA recommend paying 45ppm.

 A full time nanny is entitled to 5.6 weeks (28 days) paid annual leave.
 This includes bank holidays, so usually the nanny has around 4 weeks left.
-The standard practice is for you to dictate two of her 4 weeks off, to coincide with when you wish to take your family holiday, and she chooses two weeks herself.
-She does need to give you notice, and check the dates suit you before she books.
-If the dates she requires are not possible for you, try to compromise.
+The standard practice is for you to dictate two of her 4 weeks off, to coincide with when you wish to take your family holiday, and the nanny chooses two weeks.
+They do need to give you notice, and check the dates suit you before they book.
+If the dates the nanny requires are not possible for you, try to compromise.
 Usually the nanny cannot take more than 2 weeks at a time.

-For nannies that work part time, she is entitled to a pro rata amount of holiday – eg, if she works 3 days per week, she would get 3/5ths of the 28 days – 17 days.
-If your nanny works varied hours (eg an after school nanny who works full days in the school holidays) her holiday entitlement will be worked out in hours.
+For nannies that work part time, they are entitled to a pro rata amount of holiday – eg, if they work 3 days per week, they would get 3/5ths of the 28 days – 17 days.
+If your nanny works varied hours (eg an after school nanny who works full days in the school holidays) the holiday entitlement will be worked out in hours.
 A good holiday calculator can be found here – https://www.gov.uk/calculate-your-holiday-entitlement

 Sick Pay and Maternity Pay